 Sustainable desiccants

-By offering reliable and efficient moisture damage prevention to our customers, we contribute to a huge saving on the CO2 footprint.
+By offering reliable and efficient moisture damage prevention to our customers, desiccant solutions can help reduce emissions linked to product loss, rework, or over-packaging.
 Desiccant technology can be used instead of environmentally damaging solutions like air freight or environmentally questionable pre-arrangements like oiling, VCI, over-dimensioning of packaging, etc. Using desiccants also decreases the waste due to moisture damage and decreases the unnecessary use of resources.

-And we help our customers go even further by offering desiccants with net-zero carbon emissions, and which are easy to recycle and possible to reuse.
+And we help our customers go even further by offering desiccants with low carbon emissions, and which are easy to recycle and possible to reuse.

 1. Re-engineer products to decrease the amount of material in order to lower the usage of resources